gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 > [!TLDR] **TLDR:**
 >
 > - [**The problem**](#why-multithreaded-python-tests-are-flaky): testing multithreaded code is hard because the OS
->   scheduler decides which thread runs when, making race conditions nearly impossible to reproduce in a test suite.
+>   scheduler decides which thread runs when, making race conditions all but impossible to reproduce in a test suite.
 > - [**The solution**](#enter-blanket-deterministic-threading-control): [blanket](https://pypi.org/project/blanket/)
 >   wraps real `threading` primitives (Lock, Condition, Event, Barrier, Semaphore) and lets your test act as the
 >   scheduler, controlling which thread proceeds at each step.
 > - [**Why now**](#why-now): free-threaded Python (no [GIL](https://docs.python.org/3/glossary.html#term-GIL)) shipped
->   experimentally in 3.13, is [officially supported in 3.14](https://docs.python.org/3.14/whatsnew/3.14.html), and
+>   as an experimental build in 3.13, is
+>   [officially supported in 3.14](https://docs.python.org/3.14/whatsnew/3.14.html), and keeps maturing in
->   keeps maturing in [3.15](https://docs.python.org/3.15/whatsnew/3.15.html).
-The GIL was hiding thread-safety bugs you
+>   [3.15](https://docs.python.org/3.15/whatsnew/3.15.html).
+The GIL was hiding thread-safety bugs you did not know you
->   didn't know you had; without it, they surface.
+>   had; without it, they surface.
 > - [**How it works**](#how-it-works-under-the-hood): every method call on a blanket primitive becomes a _transaction_
 >   that parks at a _scheduler block_.
 Your test unblocks transactions in whatever order you want, making execution 100%
 >   deterministic.
 > - [**What makes it different**](#concurrency-testing-tools-compared): unlike stateless model checkers
 >   ([Loom](https://github.com/tokio-rs/loom), [Shuttle](https://github.com/awslabs/shuttle),
 >   [CHESS](https://www.microsoft.com/en-us/research/project/chess-find-and-reproduce-heisenbugs-in-concurrent-programs/))
->   that _discover_ bugs by exploring interleavings automatically, blanket lets you _declare_ specific scenarios by
+>   that _discover_ bugs by exploring interleavings, blanket lets you _declare_ specific scenarios by hand, useful for
->   hand, useful for regression tests of known bugs and for full coverage of rare code paths.
+>   regression tests of known bugs and for full coverage of rare code paths.

-Most multithreaded Python codebases keep at least one test marked `@pytest.mark.flaky(reruns=5)`: the one that fails once in a thousand because of a race condition you can't reproduce on demand.
+Most multithreaded Python codebases keep at least one test marked `@pytest.mark.flaky(reruns=5)`: the one that fails once in a thousand because of a race condition you cannot reproduce on demand.
 The bug is a specific sequence of thread interactions.
-You don't get to pick the sequence; the OS scheduler does.
+You do not get to pick the sequence; the OS scheduler does.
 You ship the retry and hope.

 [blanket](https://github.com/larryhastings/blanket) takes the scheduler's job.
 Your test decides which thread acquires the lock next, which order barriers release, which waiter `notify()` wakes.
 The regression test that used to fail one